-- Extended Battery Warranties - Some ASUS B Series models offer extended 3 year battery warranties.
+- Extended Battery Warranties - Some models offer extended 3 year battery warranties.
 Without such coverage, batteries are only warranted for the initial year since they are considered consumable items.

 - Third Party Provided Warranty or ADP - Some retailers offer extended warranty or accidental damage protection through third parties.
 Although some of these providers may offer quality services, you may also receive inferior service or repairs through the provider.
 In addition, these claims must be shipped out and result in extended down time.